-She was joined Monday by about a half-dozen members of various Zionist organizations and Rabbi Avi Wiess, a teacher at Yeshiva University, who conducted a class of about 20 students behind the barricades.
+Mrs. Shcharansky, who sat in a folding chair behind police barricades, was joined Monday by a half-dozen members of various Zionist organizations.
+Rabbi Avi Wiess, a teacher at Yeshiva University, conducted a class of about 20 students behind the barricades on East 67th Street.

-Mrs. Shcharansky, who has not seen her husband since July 5, 1974, the day after they were married, said she would continue her sit-in every day, from 9 a.m. to 5 p.m., until Tuesday.
-Then, she said, she will go to Washington and sit in at the Soviet Embassy, starting Wednesday.
+Mrs. Shcharansky, who has not seen her husband since July 5, 1974, the day after their marriage, said today would be the final day of her 9 a.m. to 5 p.m. sit-in in New York.
+Then she plans to go to Washington and sit in at the Soviet Embassy, starting Wednesday.

-She said she plans to carry personal letters to the Soviet Embassy and President Reagan, asking that her husband be freed.
+She said she plans to carry personal letters requesting the release of her husband to the Soviet Embassy and President Reagan.

-Shcharansky, a member of Helsinki Watch in Moscow, has been imprisoned since 1978, when he was convicted of spying for the CIA.
-According to his wife, his only crime was ″to be a Jew in the Soviet Union.″
+Shcharansky, who was a member of the Helsinki Watch on human rights, has been imprisoned since 1978, when he was convicted of spying for the CIA.
+His wife said his only crime was ″to be a Jew in the Soviet Union.″